Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 People with large group employer insurance also have another option.
 You can leave your group health plan and choose Medicare as your primary insurance, and then add a Medigap plan.
 This can often be cheaper for you or your spouse.
 For many people, it will also reduce your deductible spending and eliminate all doctor copays.

-May River Medicare Insurance can help you decide if you should enroll in Part B now or later.
-We often meet people that we advise to stay with their group plan for now because it’s more advantageous for them.
+Your May River Medicare agent can help you decide if you should enroll in Part B now or later.
+We often meet people that we advise to stay with their group plan for now if that makes more sense.

-You can investigate more about your options for Medigap or Medicare Advantage plans here.
+You can investigate more about your options for Medigap or Medicare Advantage plans in the next section, How to Choose a Plan.

-Medicare and Employer Coverage Small Companies With Under 20 Employees
+Medicare and Employer Coverage – Small Companies under 20 Employees

 Medicare is primary if you are age 65 or older and your employer has fewer than 20 employees.
 You will need both Part A & B for sure because Medicare will pay first, and then your group insurance will pay secondary.
 Occasionally we see some insurance companies who will cover claims even if you don’t have Part B. Don’t buy it.
 You run the risk of that insurance company changing that at any time without warning, and leaving you stuck with all the expenses that Part B would normally cover.
 It’s not worth the risk – we advise always enrolling in Parts A & B if your employer has fewer than 20 employees and Medicare will be primary.

 However, you may be able to delay enrolling in a Part D drug plan without penalty if your group plan has RX benefits, as most do.
 Be sure to compare costs.
-It is sometimes cheaper to leave the group insurance altogether and enroll in a Medicare supplement as your secondary instead.
+It is sometimes cheaper to leave the group insurance altogether and enroll in Medicare, you can no longer contribute to your health savings account.

 The HSA Exception